 There are so many magical holiday light displays throughout the city of Chicago and its suburbs during this festive season.
 It’s on the top of our list of things to do at Christmas in Chicago because you’re sure to have a light show close to where you live.

-You’ll find tree lights on Michigan Avenue and Millennium park in the city plus lights at the zoos and museums.
+You’ll find tree lights on Michigan Avenue and Millennium Park in the city plus lights at Zoolights and museums.

 In the suburbs find amazing light festivals with huge drive-thrus and walk-thru displays.

-Find all of them in our complete list of the best Chicago Light Displays.
+Find all of them in our complete list of the Best Chicago Light Displays in the city and suburbs. (includes the Taylor Swift light display)

-In Millennium park you will find Chicago’s official Christmas tree.
-The tree lighting ceremony will be on November 18th and the lights will stay on through January 8th.
+In Millennium Park you will find Chicago’s official Christmas tree.
+The tree lighting ceremony will be on November 17th and the lights will stay on through early January 2024.

 While you’re there go ice skating at the McCormick Tribune Ice rink or take a fun spin around the skating ribbon.
 You can bring your own skates or use the skate rentals.

 If you like to sing join in on a holiday sing-along on Fridays Nov.
-25th, & December 2, 9,16 at the Cloud gate.
+24th through December 15th at Millennium Park.

 There will also be an Art Market this year featuring Chicago area artists from November 18-20th.